necst/qc-with-matlab/README.md

 ## Editions

 First Edition: March to April 2024

 Second Edition: November to December 2024

 ## Content

 Each folder contains the slides and the code used in the corresponding lecture.
 Feel free to use them to learn and develop novel quantum algorithms!

+Every Live Script has been executed with MATLAB R2024b.

 ## Acknowledgements